A data landscape gives you an overview of the available, accessible and required data sources of your company.

 You can use the template in two ways:

-If, on the other hand, the customers or partners sell the data as a standalone service or offer it explicitly in exchange for other services, they are paid data (see next section).
+If, on the other hand, the customers or partners sell the data as a standalone service or offer it explicitly in exchange for other services, this is paid data (see next section).

-One way to get additional customer or user data, are so-called data traps: you offer your customers or partners a free service or an app and collect through this additional data.
+One way to get additional customer or user data, are so-called data traps: you offer your customers or partners a free service or an app.
+Through this app you then collect the additional data.

-Data network effects increase the willingness to release data on the user side: imagine a (digital) product that receives data from a user and provides him with added value.
-The more data available, the higher the added value - and the more users will use the product and generate more data, which in turn will add value to the product.
+Data network effects increase the willingness to provide data on users' side: imagine a (digital) product that receives data from users and provides them with added value.
+The more data is available, the higher the added value - and the more users use the product and in turn generate more data, the more value is added to the product.